VisiumCH/AMLD-2021-Graphs/README.md

 We provide some additional code resources in the `src` module, which is installed by the requirements files.
-It implements a few more advanced methods which are used through through the notebooks.
+It implements a few more advanced methods which are used through the notebooks.

 ## Citations